Bind/forge-jig/README.md

 }
 ```

-Check out the [sample contracts](https://github.com/Bind/forge-fixtures/tree/main/contracts) to see how fair Jig can push this pattern.
+Check out the [sample contracts](https://github.com/Bind/forge-fixtures/tree/main/contracts) to see how far Jig can push this pattern.

 # How